rack-app/rack-app/README.md

 It was inspirited by sinatra, grape, and the pure use form of rack.
 It's in production, powering Back Ends on Heroku

+## Development Status

+The framework considered stable and finalized.
+I don't have plan to feature creep the framework, since most of the custom edge cases can be resolved with composition.

+The next time it will receive further updates, when rack provides a finalized support for http2.

+If you have an issue, I weekly check the issues tab, answer and reply back, or implement a fix for it.

+Since the framework only dependency is the `rack` gem, I don't really have to update the code base, because there is no integration problems.

+Cheers and Happy Coding!

 ## Concerns

 If you want see fancy magic, you are in a bad place buddy!